dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/curve_handle_position.rst

    Curve Handle Position node.

 The *Curve Handle Position* node outputs the position of each of a Bézier spline's handles.
+If the curve does not contain Bézier splines, the node will output zero.

 The node to set this data is the :doc:`/modeling/geometry_nodes/curve/set_handle_positions`.